Petr Drobisz

-Petr Drobisz (born 14 July 1976 is a Czech former professional football player who played as a goalkeeper; he last played for 1.
-SC Znojmo in the Czech Gambrinus Liga.
+Petr Drobisz (born 14 July 1976 is a Czech former professional footballer who played as a goalkeeper.
 Drobisz was suspended as part of an enquiry into corruption allegations, as announced by the Czech Football Association on 9 June 2011.
 This was later confirmed on 18 August 2011 as an 18-month suspension.

-After his ban had ended in February 2013, he signed with the newly promoted Znojmo for the 2013–14 season.
+After his ban ended in February 2013, he signed with the newly promoted Znojmo for the 2013–14 season.